DESIGN ACADEMY

 In Key Stage 1 children build upon the experiences of textiles from Early Years when they design and make puppets based on a character from a book in the fiction library.
 They learn how to create a running stitch and use this to join two puppet pattern shapes that they have cut out using a template.
 Once they have created this basic puppet they apply a range of decorative techniques following their design to create the puppet.

 In Lower Key Stage 2 children design and make cushions for the gift shop for the local art gallery.
-In this unit children extend their sewing techniques by learning the overstitch technique to create a cushion.
+Children extend their sewing techniques by learning the overstitch technique to create a cushion.
 When making the decorative cushion cover they learn how to create a seam allowance as use this method to make a 3D fabric product.
 They base their cushion cover design on research they have conducted into iconic works of art.
-Once their design is complete they can choose from a range of decorative techniques such as using fabric paints and pens, appliqué, embroidery and other embellishment techniques.
-(Further units are in development which will focus on countries of the world and historical landmarks)
+As an alternative to the cushion project, children design and make an animal soft toy as part of a charity fundraising initiative

 In Upper Key Stage 2 children design and make waistcoats to wear in a class fashion show.
 They learn how mood boards are used by designers to organise and develop their ideas.
 When they have completed their design they create a pattern template for their waistcoat and apply a range of sewing techniques to create their waistcoat.
 Using Dipryl fabric allows the children to apply a range of decorative and finishing techniques to ensure that their waistcoat really stands out in a crowd.